ColumbiaDVMM/ColumbiaImageSearch/README.md

 ## Overview

+This project can be used to build a searchable index of images that can scale to millions of images.
+It provides a RESTful API for querying the index to find similar images in less than a second.

 The required processing to build the image or face search index can be decomposed in the following three main steps:

+- images ingestion, that could be:
+  - reading from a directory of images
-- images downloading: download images (contained in webpages) from a data source of webpages documents (currently assumed to be in the MEMEX CDR v3.1 format in a Kafka topic);
+  - or downloading images (contained in webpages) from a data source of webpages documents (currently assumed to be in the MEMEX CDR v3.1 format in a Kafka topic);
 - image processing: perform the detection and feature extraction on those images;
 - images indexing: build a search index (currently using a modified version of [LOPQ](https://github.com/yahoo/lopq)) and expose